December 8, 2014

 Funding for National Capacity Building Assistance for High Impact Prevention addresses gaps in each step of the HIV care continuum by providing training and technical assistance for staff of health departments, CBOs, and health care organizations.
 Estimated annual funding will be $22 million.

-Through its Act Against AIDS campaigns, and other collaborative activities, CDC aims to provide gay and bisexual men with effective and culturally appropriate messages about HIV prevention.
-The Testing Makes Us Stronger campaign, for example, encourages African American gay and bisexual men aged 18 to 44 to get tested for HIV.
+Through its Act Against AIDS campaigns, CDC aims to provide gay and bisexual men with effective and culturally appropriate messages about HIV prevention.
+The Testing Makes Us Stronger campaign, encourages African American gay and bisexual men aged 18 to 44 to get tested for HIV.
+Start Talking.
+Stop HIV. encourages gay and bisexual men to communicate about safer sex, testing, and other HIV prevention issues.

-The Act Against AIDS Leadership Initiative, a partnership between CDC and 19 national African American and Hispanic/Latino civil rights and social justice organizations, strengthens HIV prevention efforts in the populations hardest hit by HIV and AIDS.
+The Act Against AIDS Leadership Initiative, a partnership between CDC and leading national civic and social organizations representing the populations hardest hit by HIV and AIDS, intensifies HIV prevention efforts in these populations.

 The MSM Testing Initiative will establish and evaluate an HIV testing and linkage-to-care program to identify gay and bisexual men with HIV who were previously unaware of their infection and link them to HIV medical care.